Vivica A. Fox, 56, Showcases Cleavage In A See-Through Top & Black Bra

 "Gorgeous," a fourth person commented.

-As previously reported by The Inquisitr, Vivica recently got the pulses of her followers racing when she rocked a miniskirt and tight top with thigh-high boots.
+As reported by The Inquisitr, Vivica recently got the pulses of her followers racing when she rocked a miniskirt and tight top with thigh-high boots.
 To date, that post has raked in more than 19,000 likes and over 650 comments.